eraser1/BE_AEG/README.md

 #### Compiler information
-The executable was compiled using Microsoft Visual Studio (Ultimate) 2012.
+The executable was compiled using "Microsoft Visual Studio (Ultimate) 2012" on "Windows 7 Ultimate 64-bit".
+The executable was compiled for WINDOWS and the source code has NOT been tested on a Linux environment.